michelelacorte/AndroidAppShortcuts/README.md

 # AndroidShortcuts
 <h2 align="center">Shortcuts for Android on Pre Nougat 7.1!</h1>

+#BIG UPDATE, AIDL COMMUNICATION IS HERE, SOON ALL DEVELOPERS WILL ONLY IMPLEMENT SHORTCUTS LAYOUT, THEN IT'S UP TO DEVELOPER TO IMPLEMENT THEIR OWN SHORTCUTS, LIKE GOOGLE!!!

 ##WHAT IS ANDROID SHORTCUTS?

 The shorctus have a features of Android 7.1 Nougat, and available only for the launcher that implement, in this library, you can implement in your launcher shorctus starting from API 14!